KAYAK PADDLES FROM GULLWING

 idea and improve it.
-The Gullwing Kayak Paddle.
-Then keep improving …
+Kayak Paddles.
+Then keep improving … tweaking

-tweaking … adding … changing until you have something brand
+… adding … changing until you have something brand new.
+It

-new.
-It could be a space ship or a kayak paddle, but each generation gets
+could be a space ship or a kayak paddle, but each generation gets stronger,

 better, and more ergonomic.
 And this is the story of the Gullwing—the